Khalwati order: Sectarianism and the establishment of the Khalwati order

-The period of the Ottoman Sultan Bayazid II and Sheikh Chelebi Khalifa
+Under the Ottomans

-The time of greatest popularity for Khalwati order was during the thirty-year reign of “Sufi Bayazid II” (1481–1511) in Ottoman Turkey.
-During this time, the sultan practiced Sufi rituals, which, without a doubt, brought in many people to the order who wanted to advance their political career.
+The time of greatest popularity for Khalwati order was during the thirty-year reign of Sultan Bayazid II (1481–1511) in Ottoman Turkey after undergoing sunnification.
+During this time, the sultan practiced Sufi rituals which, without a doubt, brought in many people to the order, who wanted to advance their political career.
 This is the time period where members of the upper class, Ottoman military, and higher ranks of civil services were all involved with the Khalwati order.
 The Sufi sheikh, Chelebi Khalifa, moved the headquarters of the Khalwati order from Amasya to Istanbul.
 Here, they rebuilt a former church into a tekke, or Sufi lodge.
 The tekke became known as the Koca Mustafa Pasha Mosque.
 These buildings spread throughout the region as Khalwati's popularity grew.
-The order spread from its origins in the Middle East to the Balkans (especially in southern Greece, Kosovo and North Macedonia, to Egypt, Sudan and almost all corners of the Ottoman Empire.
+The order spread from its origins in the Central Asia and Azerbaijan to the Balkans, especially in Greece, Kosovo and North Macedonia, to Egypt, Sudan and almost all corners of the Ottoman Empire.